 confused.
 Non-Continuous Verb

-Donna seems confused. - My
+Donna seems confused.

 favorite singer is appearing at the jazz club tonight.
 Normal